uf-mil/mil/Sub-Motherboard.md

 IPMI is available to manage the system out of band.
 A remote console (Java console) and detailed sensor data is available to manage/monitor the system.
 The ability to hard reset/shutdown the motherboard is also available.

 To access the IPMI, connect to 192.168.1.20 with a web browser (Chrome is tested that this time).
-The username is sub and the password is subjugator.
+Login is sub/subjugator.